-To keep a track on expenditures through credit card statement of single card or multiple cards, a user need to know about content of Credit card statement and understand the terminology as almost every credit card statement has same layout.
+To keep track on expenditures through credit card statement of single card or multiple cards, a user needs to know about the content of credit card statement and understand the terminology as almost every credit card statement has similar layout.

 So here are the major features of the statement for you to understand:

 Credit Card number: It’s the sixteen digit number that is present on the card and is required to pay credit card bills through cheque.
-This number should always always be noted down somewhere so that in case of theft or fraud, immediate complaint could be reported with the HDFC to block it from further usage without going for HDFC credit card login to get the number.
+This number should always be noted down somewhere so that in case of theft or fraud, immediate complaint could be reported with the HDFC bank to block it from further usage, without having to go for HDFC credit card login to find the number.

 Available Credit Limit: It is the difference between the credit limit and the amount that has been spent.
-For eg: If the credit limit is Rs.50,000/- and the amount spent is Rs10,000/- then available credit limit will Rs40,000/-.
+For eg: If the credit limit is Rs.50,000/- and the amount spent is Rs.10,000/-, then the available credit limit will Rs.40,000/-.

-Statement date: Statement date is the one on which purchase has been made by user and used to calculate the interest amount if the complete outstanding amount has not been paid by user till the payment due date.
+Statement Date: Statement date is the one on which purchase has been made by the user, and it is used to calculate the interest amount if the complete outstanding amount has not been paid by the user till the payment due date.

-Total Amount due: is the cumulative amount including interest and overdrawn charges which is to be paid to Credit card company.
+Total Amount Due: is the cumulative amount, including interest and overdrawn charges, which is to be paid to the credit card company.

 If there has been any past dues,that will also be mentioned.

-Here are the simple steps that a user need to follow.
+Here are the simple steps that a user needs to follow.

 Use HDFC netbanking login service and enter your user id and password.